-- Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon. - Propeller Shaft Refer to Propeller Replacement for removal and installation of the propeller.
+Propeller Shaft - Refer to Propeller Replacement for removal and installation of the propeller.
 Coat the entire propeller shaft with lubricant to prevent the propeller hub from corroding and seizing to the shaft.

-- Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101. - Gearcase Bearing Carrier Lubricate through fitting.
+Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101.